 Finding and identifying the source of water damage can be a bit tricky.
 Water always travels the path of least resistance, which means water coming from an upstairs bathroom might show up along a wall in your living room.
 Or perhaps there is a roof leak, and water is entering your ceiling and traveling to the lowest point, often a light fixture or pooling in an area near the wall.

-Thermal imaging using infrared cameras helps detect damp spots in floors, ceilings or walls.
-It also helps restoration professionals track down the source of the water, making it easier to solve water damage mysteries.
-Infrared cameras are a powerful tool that spots hidden water damage before extensive damage occurs.
+Thermal imaging using infrared cameras helps detect hidden damp spots in floors, ceilings or walls.
+It also helps water damage restoration professionals track down the source of the water, making it easier to solve water damage mysteries.
+These powerful and accurate tools act as our eyes where we cannot see and help prevent extensive damage from occuring.

 How Does it Work?